 Some combination of much of the above.

-Usually the result of impatience, this book has problems because it has never progressed beyond a first draft.
-The attraction of being able to publish easily and cheaply has confused and over-excited the author and, as they don’t know what they don’t know, they haven’t done the work to produce something worth buying.
+Usually the result of impatience, this kind of book has problems because it has never progressed beyond a first draft.
+The author may not have even considered that they might need to hire an editor.
+The attraction of being able to publish easily and cheaply has confused and overexcited them and, as they don’t know what they don’t know, they haven’t done the work to produce something worth buying.

-When an author cannot see any way to begin improving what they’ve written, it may be because it’s perfect (can you think of a perfect book?) but more likely, they need help from outside to see what needs work.
-This help may come from writers’ groups, or a writing coach, but an alternative is a manuscript assessment by an editor, which may help by showing the author what is working and what isn’t, and give solid direction to their further work.
+When an author cannot see any way to begin improving what they’ve written, it may be because it’s perfect (can you think of a perfect book?) but – much more likely – they need help from outside to see what needs work.
+This help may come from writers’ groups, or a writing coach, but an alternative is to hire an editor to perform a manuscript assessment, which will show the author what is working and what isn’t, and give solid direction to their further work.
 Lots of reading in and around their genre should go without saying.

 Will having my book edited help my sales?

-It’s a jolly big gamble to rely on the success of those outliers for the success of your own book.
-Instead, try to write the absolute best book you can, and don’t skip getting feedback and help with improving it, including from hiring an editor.
+It’s an enormous gamble to rely on the success of those outliers for the success of your own book.
+Instead, try to write the absolute best book you can, and don’t skip getting feedback and help with improving it.

 A steady flow of sales for your first book provides a basis from which to improve the sales of your second book, and then your third, and so on.
 Choose the right editor to help, and you could have a partnership that turns your novel into novels, and your side-hustle into a career.

-Getting some help from the right editor is not some admission of failure – all successful writers are edited – it is a professional approach to a wildly competitive market.
+It is not some admission of failure to hire an editor – all successful writers are edited.
+It is a professional approach to a wildly competitive market.
 Bank on the idea that if you present your best work to the market, you might be one of the writers who keeps on selling books year after year, until after their nth book they’re suddenly being called an ‘overnight success’.